Hellen Obiri

 Hellen Onsando Obiri (born 13 December 1989) is a Kenyan middle- and long-distance runner.
 She is the only woman to have won world titles in indoor track, outdoor track and cross country.
-Obiri is a two-time Olympic 5,000 metres silver medallist from the 2016 Rio and 2020 Tokyo Olympics, where she also placed fourth over the 10,000 metres.
+Obiri is a two-time Olympic 5,000 metres silver medallist from the 2016 Rio de Janeiro and 2020 Tokyo Olympics, where she also placed fourth over the 10,000 metres.
 She is a two-time world champion after winning the 5,000 m in 2017 and again in 2019, when she set a new championship record.
 Obiri also took world bronze for the 1,500 metres in 2013 and silver in the 10,000 m in 2022.
 She won the 3,000 metres race at the 2012 World Indoor Championships, claimed silver in 2014, and placed fourth in 2018.
 She is the 2019 World Cross Country champion.
 Obiri triumphed in the 2023 Boston Marathon, her second marathon race.
 She places fifth in the half marathon on the world all-time list.

-She won a bronze medal in the 2024 Summer Olympics in the Women's marathon.
+She won a bronze medal in the 2024 Summer Olympics in the women's marathon.
 In addition, she won 1st place in the 2025 New York City Marathon, with a record time of 2:19:51.

-Obiri is the former Kenyan national record holder for the mile and the 5000 metres.
-Both those records were only recently broken by Faith Kipyegon on her way to setting the current mile World Record of 4:07.64 set in Monaco on 21 July 2023.
-Kipyegon is also the national 5000 metre record holder, by reason of being the immediate former 5000 metre World Record holder with a time of 14:05.20 set in Paris France on 9 June 2023.
+Obiri is the former Kenyan national record holder for the mile and the 5000 metres, having set personal bests of 4:16.15 and 14:18.37 in the events, respectively.

 Obiri was cited as one of the Top 100 most influential Africans by New African magazine in 2017.

 Early life and background

-Hailing from Kisii in south-western Kenya, Obiri was the fourth child in a family of six children.
+Hellen Onsando Obiri was born on 13 December 1989 in Kisii, Kenya.
+She was the fourth child in a family of six children.
 At age 14, she was recruited as a 200 and 400 metres sprinter to attend Riruta Central Secondary School in Nairobi.
 However, she lost interest in the sport and stopped running altogether in 2006 and 2007 to focus on her studies.
 She only re-engaged with athletics to join the military.
 In 2009, Obiri graduated from Kenya Defence Forces Recruit Training School in Eldoret.
 Her first major race was at the 2010 Kenya Armed Forces Cross Country Championships, where she finished 32nd.
 She placed fifth after some training the following year.
 She is a member of the Kenya Defense Forces (KDF).

 She is married to Tom Nyaundi, a former runner, and they have a daughter, Tania 'Blessing' Macheche, born in May 2015 through caesarean section.
 Obiri resumed racing within seven months.